 If style is important to you then there is a bewildering array of cameras to choose from.
 The camera's body will be fashioned to a greater degree from metal rather than plastic, and of course the price reflects this.
 Still, you'll typically have a resolution of between 8 and 10 megapixels, often with an internally stacked zoom lens and, increasingly, WiFi capabilities.

-Another way in which manufacturers are attempting to differentiate their compacts is by giving them sealed weatherproof or waterproof bodies, while Olympus markets cameras that are also shockproof.
-So if you like adventure sports or you’re simply butter-fingered – check out those that will bounce back for more.
+Another way in which manufacturers are attempting to differentiate their compacts is by giving them sealed weatherproof or waterproof bodies, some are also marketing them as shockproof.
+So if you like adventure sports or you're simply butter-fingered - check out those that will bounce back for more.

 A camera that may require a steep learning curve for the beginner, but which offers plenty of manual control.
 It may not feature a huge zoom capacity but is nevertheless stacked with real photographic features.
 As such, enthusiast models set themselves up as ideal back-up cameras for those who already own a DSLR, but want something more portable for that spur-of-the-moment picture-taking opportunity.